-Over the past few years, the field of higher education has emphasized the need for institutions to become student-ready colleges (McNair et al., 2016).
-As institutions look inward, conducting an ongoing selfassessment of how systems align with local campus and student contexts is needed.
-The field's knowledge about and understanding of students is evolving and must be continuously updated at the local level at individual institutions.
+Over the past few years, the field of higher education has emphasized the need for colleges and universities to become student-ready, which is what McNair et al. (2016) described as ". . . strategically and holistically advanc[ing] student success, and work[ing] tirelessly to educate all students for civic and economic participation in a global, interconnected society" (p.
+13).
+As institutions look inward, leaders must conduct ongoing assessments of how systems align with local campus and student contexts.
+The field's knowledge about and understanding of students is evolving and must be continuously updated at the local level.

-Many of the early student development theories were largely based on the experiences of college students who were middle or upper middle class, predominantly White, Christian, cisgender male students who enrolled in school full time.
-Today, students seldom fit into such narrowly defined archetypes.
-Norms, values, and systems of higher education have historically been determined with a "traditional" student experience as a point of reference.
+Many of the early student development theories were largely based on the experiences of college students who were middle or upper middle class, predominantly White, Christian, cisgender males who enrolled in school full time.
+Today, students seldom fit into such narrow categories.
+Norms, values, and systems of higher education have historically been determined with a "traditional" student experience in mind.
 As college students have become increasingly diverse, the field is thinking more critically about its model for delivering higher education and its approach to serving students.
-Today's approaches focus more and more on the strengths of students and how an institutional environment impacts student life.
+Today's tactics focus more and more on the strengths of students and how an institutional environment impacts student life.

 Terminology about students and their socially and culturally constructed identities is now more inclusive and nuanced than in the past, but it is still changing.
-Referring to students as "kids" is largely considered an outdated reference, as the field has become more aware of the prevalence of older students returning to college or starting their education later in life.
+Referring to students as kids is largely considered outdated, as the field has become more aware of the prevalence of older students returning to college or starting their education later in life.
 The practice of including pronouns in introductions by students, faculty, and staff who are cis, trans, and nonbinary or gender nonconforming is now more standardized than in previous decades (Ryan, 2014).
 Shifts in language reflect updates to research scholarship, legal definitions, media coverage, leadership philosophy, and levels of advocacy by students about how they would like their identities to be named and communicated.

 Not all students with a shared identity will have the same preference about language.
-Words can carry different weight, meaning, and connotations for different students, faculty, and staff.
+Words can carry different weight, meaning, and connotations for different individuals.
 Language preferences can vary among students across and within institutions.
-The field is becoming more aware of the implications of incorrect term use, the types of language-related microaggressions, and the problem of assuming shared intergroup preferences.
+The field is becoming more aware of the importance and implications of imprecise or deficit-framed language about identities and student experiences.
+Increased understanding about intergroup distinctions also highlights the need to account for greater data disaggregation.